jubalh/awesome-package-maintainer/README.md

 quilt refresh
 ```

+Instead of `quilt edit file` you could also use `quilt add file` and `$EDITOR file`.

 Now we have a new file `tiff-security-fix-1.patch` which we can apply in the spec file.

+#### Edit an existing patch
+After initializing of a source tree use quilt push X, where X stands for the number of patches you want to apply.
+Use this command in order to get to the position of the patch you want to alter.
+Afterwards just edit the file corresponding to the patch and refresh this patch.
+If you edit a file that isn't contained in the patch, remember to add this file by quilt add.

 ### wiggle
 [wiggle](https://github.com/neilbrown/wiggle/) applies rejected patches and performs word-wise diffs.